Fantom-foundation/go-opera/docker/README.md

 # Docker

-Contains scripts to try lachesis (only for fakenet now) with Docker.
+Contains the scripts to do lachesis benchmarking (only for fakenet now) with Docker.

 ## for common purpose